How to Use Descript - Start Here Guide

 By the end, you'll have familiarity with every feature in Descript, you'll understand what makes for good editing, and you'll have completed one or more projects ready for sharing with the internet.

-Join our mailing list to receiveĀ Descript tips, free resources, and easy-to-follow tutorials.
+Receive Descript tips, free resources, and easy-to-follow tutorials by email.

 We hate SPAM.
 We will never sell your information, for any reason.